 1. Early detection: Monitoring search volume can help identify potential outbreaks or spikes in RSV cases.
 A significant increase in searches related to RSV symptoms or treatments can indicate a surge in cases, allowing public health officials to respond promptly and allocate appropriate resources.

 2. Geographic tracking: Analyzing search volume geographically provides insights into the regions where RSV is most prevalent or where awareness levels are low.
 This information can guide targeted interventions, public health campaigns, and resource allocation to specific areas in need.

 3. Evaluation of awareness campaigns: By tracking search volume before and after awareness campaigns, it becomes possible to assess their impact.
 Changes in search behavior, following educational initiatives can indicate increased awareness and the effectiveness of specific messaging strategies.

-In summary, tracking search volume of a disease like RSV provides valuable insights for early detection, geographic tracking, public education, campaign evaluation, and resource allocation.
+In summary, tracking search volume of a disease like RSV provides valuable insights for early detection, geographic tracking, public education, campaign evaluation, understanding societal impact, and resource allocation.
 This information supports timely interventions, targeted awareness efforts, and better management of public health outcomes.

 Disclaimer of the RSV Awareness Tool

 When interpreting Google Trends and WikiPages data, there are several important considerations to keep in mind: